linux-cultist/venv-selector.nvim/README.md

 Or you can disable all the default searches and take complete control over everything.
 See the options section in this README.

-## Your own anaconda search
+## Your own anaconda/miniconda search

-If you need to create your own anaconda search, you have to remember to set the type to "anaconda".
+If you need to create your own anaconda/miniconda search, you have to remember to set the type to "anaconda" or "miniconda".

 ```
       require("venv-selector").setup {